stormpath/stormpath-aspnetcore/docs/password_reset.rst

 Mobile/JSON API
 ---------------

-If you are using this library from a client framework like Angular or React, you'll interact with these endpoints via GET and POST requests, instead of letting the middleware render HTML forms.
+If you are using this library from a mobile application, or a client framework like Angular or React, you'll interact with this endpoint via GET and POST requests.

 To start the password reset flow, send a POST request to ``/forgot``: